Except MQM and its leader Altaf Hussain, nobody raised a voice against the increasing migration of talibans to Karachi and talibanization of Karachi.

 Sohrab Goth has another great advantage for the militants.
 They blend in, among their own people.
 The locals are Pashtuns, the same ethnic group as the Taliban.

+Western recruits But the militants are eager to broaden their horizons beyond Pakistan, according to a former foot soldier.
 The 21-year-old, who is now lying low in Karachi, told us they were looking to the West for recruits.
 He said the issue was discussed in Waziristan, where he was trained.

 "The discussion at meetings was that we should try to meet people from Britain or the United States or other countries and we should tell them it's their duty to recruit people," he said.

-Orla Guerin, right, interviews former Taliban militant The Taliban want recruits from the West, a former militant tells the BBC The former fighter said he was recruited at the age of 17 and fought with the Taliban in the Swat valley before parting company with them last year, at his mother's request.
+The former fighter said he was recruited at the age of 17 and fought with the Taliban in the Swat valley before parting company with them last year, at his mother's request.

 He answered our questions without hesitation but kept the meeting brief, due to his fear of arrest.